Claude Nau: Pierrepont

-Nau had a relationship with a young woman in Mary's household, Elizabeth Pierrepont.
+Nau had a relationship with a young woman in Mary's household, Bess or Elizabeth Pierrepont.
 In April 1586 he sent a friend to discuss marriage with her father Henry Pierrepont.
+According to the French ambassador in London, Guillaume de l'Aubespine de Châteauneuf, Gilbert Gifford was involved in the discussions and Mary did not approve.

-Mary was in favour of her marriage, but it seems her father had other ideas and removed her from the household.
+Mary became to approve of Nau's marriage, but it seems her father had other ideas and removed her from the household.